joolstorrentecalo/gitlab-foss/doc/user/project/file_lock.md

 ### Edit lockable files

-After the file is [configured as lockable](#configure-exclusive-file-locks), it is set to read-only.
+Once the file is [configured as lockable](#configure-exclusive-file-locks), it is set to read-only.
 Therefore, you need to lock it before editing it.

 Suggested workflow for shared projects: